WA6YDQ/RadioUno/README.md

 # RadioControlOsc
 Arduino controller for portable HF radio with Si5351 oscillator, WSPR, multiple channels, etc

+The .jpg file is the schematic of the controller as-built.
+This is my running version.

 This is an HF radio controller.
 It has the receive and transmit oscillators using an Si5351 programmable clock oscillator, an MCP23008 as a band register used to control the low pass filters, and using an Arduino ATmega328 processor.